Many business owners think their particular family business conflict is unique. Usually, it’s not. Conflict is particularly rife in family businesses.

 Handling The Conflict

-Deal with any kind of conflict in your business is tough.
+Dealing with any kind of conflict in your business is tough.
 It takes your mind off the game.
 All you want is to get the issue handled and get back to work.
-But when it’s a conflict in your family business with your family members it can turn into a hot-headed argument in no time.
+But if the conflict involves your family members it can turn into a hot-headed argument in no time.

 Not only do you have to deal with the problem itself, you have to deal with the family dynamics.
 This is often dangerous ground and something most of us try to avoid like the plague.